mpbdata/datasciencecoursera/README.md

 # datasciencecoursera
-Repository to met requirements for the data science toolkit coursera class.
+Repository to meet requirements for the data science toolkit coursera class.
 This readme was created to complete the assignment.